 After moving the shadow curve point downwards, I get a darker background which increases the dramatic impact of this low contrast image.

-In term of results nothing beats the art of a good curve.
+In terms of results, nothing beats the art of a good curve.
 Curves give you much more control about how an image looks in terms of brightness and contrast.
 You can open up shadows and darken highlights.
 You can make a more natural look or let your creativity go all the way.
 After the last adjustment mentioned, I got this result.

 Place the presets in the curve preset folder and start Capture One.
 Locations are: